link511/phase-0-project-personalwebsite/README.md

 ﻿# phase-0-project-personalwebsite
 1st Project - Personal Website

 This is a personal project for Phase 0.
 It will be based on Html and CSS code I learned in the module and mentor class in the last 3 weeks.

+The Website address is https://link511.github.io/phase-0-project-personalwebsite/

 ## Requirements